aman-maharshi/react-social-network/README.md

 # Social Media App
-A social networking application using React.js with features like instant messaging, create edit delete posts, user profiles, etc
+A social media application using React.js on the front end with features like instant messaging, CURD posts, user profiles, etc

+---

 ### Features / Implementations
 - Routing (React Router)